-The 7-day COVID-19 of mortality rate of the United States has resumed its downward trend after a small increase in late March 2021.
+The 7-day COVID-19 mortality rate of the United States has resumed its downward trend after a small increase in late March 2021.
+The recent surge in Italy has been attributed to the B.I.I.7 COVID-19 variant.

 Notes: 3/22/2020 was first day US rate > 1.
-Data through 4/4/2021.
+Data through 4/11/2021.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and the World Bank.

-As of April 4, the cumulative COVID-19 mortality rate of the United States is 1,686 deaths per million people.
+As of April 11, the cumulative COVID-19 mortality rate of the United States is 1,707 deaths per million people.
 This is almost triple the mortality rate of Canada, but below that of Italy and the UK.

 Notes: Horizontal axis has log scale.
 Excluding days when mortality rate < 1.
 Dots on Sundays to show time.
-Data through April 4, 2021.
+Data through April 11, 2021.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and the World Bank.